 Additional trash that doesn't fit in your cart with the lid closed may be subject to a charge.
 You can place extra garbage next to your cart for a charge.

-What shouldn't go in my trash?
+What shouldn't go in my garbage?

-Hazardous waste, including CFL bulbs, batteries, oil-based paint, chemicals, pesticides, propane tanks, and automobile fluids, do not belong in the trash.
+Hazardous waste, including oil-based paint, CFL bulbs, batteries, chemicals, pesticides, propane tanks, and automobile fluids, do not belong in the trash.
 Bring them to these locations for proper disposal:

 Do not throw away or flush unwanted medicine.
 Safely dispose of prescription and over-the-counter medicine at secure medicine return kiosks in Kirkland.